curvcpu/curv-python/.github/CONTRIBUTING.md

 ### CI and PR Automation Scripts

+This is completely optional, but here are some git aliases you may or may not find useful.

-- Optional:  add these scripts to `.git/config`:
+- Add these aliases to `.git/config`:

     ```shell
     [alias]